A brief review of air pollution in Nigeria and how cities around the world are taking bold and urgent actions to tackle

 Despite the decline from 2000, poor outdoor air quality remains a significant health risk in Nigeria, and associated with thousands of premature deaths annually.

 NUMBER OF DEATHS ATTRIBUTABLE TO HOUSEHOLD AIR POLLUTION (HAP) FROM SOLID FUELS IN NIGERIA (1990-2017)

-The above plots show indoor air pollution related-deaths in Nigeria between 1990 and 2017.
+The above trends show indoor air pollution related-deaths in Nigeria between 1990 and 2017.
 It has been on the decline since 2000 but remains one of the highest in the world.

 What are some recent research findings on air pollution?